-beach with appropriate sized material and gradient to remain stable wave energy to reduce erosion in the short term Adaptable to sea level rise, can be topped up Cost effective Appears more natural looking than above options cultural value Will eventually be overwhelmed by sea level rise Beach nourishment Beaches are made higher and wider by importing material to the site and revegetating.
-Can be cost effective.
-Retains the natural appearance of estuary edge.
-May be expensive and difficult to establish.
+importing material to the site and revegetating Retains the natural appearance of estuary edge.
 Likely to require ongoing replenishment of beach material.
 Difficult to establish plants.
 Managed retreat Relocate reserve facilities away from the water's edge and allow areas of the shoreline to erode naturally and salt marsh to colonise.
 Retains the natural balance of the coastal system.
 Eroded material encourages the development of beaches and salt marshes.
 Significant ecological, cultural, and landscape benefits.
 Low cost.
 Sustainable long term protection responsive to the effects of climate change.
-Creates the "natural" setting desired in the tranguil zone.
+Creates the "natural" setting desired in the tranquil zone.
 Requires space for land and vegetation migration.